-Service Team of Professionals of Fort Worth South not only protects your property from further damage during a flood or other water damage, but we also protect your health.
+Service Team of Professionals Fort Worth not only protects your property from further damage during a flood or other water damage, but we also protect your health.
 The manual that professional restoration companies should be using to govern how to handle water losses is the S500, which is published by the IICRC.
 As a professional restoration company and National franchise holding many certifications from the IICRC, we are obligated to follow the water mitigation guidelines outlined in the S500.
 One of the guidelines we adhere to during the water mitigation process is to make every effort to maintain air quality during the process of drying out the property - both for the safety of our crews and for the properties occupants.

 During the drying process, our technicians are required to take steps to dry the property as quickly as possible.
 Unfortunately, many of these practices can have a detrimental effect on indoor air quality.
 Some of the practices include the following:

 - Can allow significant amounts of fine particulates from sheetrock, dust and fiberglass from insulation to escape into the air.

 - Releases significant amounts of dust and other particulates into the air that were previously trapped beneath the carpet and padding